10 Reasons Customers Choose Competitors’ Brands

 You’ve got customers, and they’ve got choices.
 And those choices can be influenced by many factors extending beyond pricing.

 While it can be frustrating and disheartening, gathering feedback on why customers gravitate towards your competitors is vital.
 One customer might say that price was the deciding factor.
-At the same time, another might point to the superior quality of a product.
+At the same time, another might point to a product’s superior quality.

 The Psychology of Brand Loyalty